 Challenging the prevailing social order is a provocative act.
 Culture and minimal group paradigm must be approached with eyes open.
 It is not productive to attack established belief systems head on.
-Cognitive dissonance is triggered any time an idea threatens ones identity.
+Cognitive dissonance is triggered any time an idea threatens one’s identity.
 Anyone presenting such ideas are immediately framed as out-group, and their propositions discarded out of hand.

 Modular ideas, maximize compatibility, enabling hybrid systems.
 Memes must be chosen strategically to maximize resonance and bypass resistance.

-The wars and devastation perpetuated by fossil fuel dependency, debt based money, and the infinite growth paradigm provide a clear imperative for change.
+The wars and devastation perpetuated by fossil fuel dependency, debt-based money, and the infinite growth paradigm provide a clear imperative for change.
 Start with points of resonance (local resilience, peaceful continuity, adaptive action) and expand from there.

 To change the world will require working closely with humans as individuals and as groups.
 Non-aggression must be held as a core value.
 Consensus building, and conflict resolution essential skills which must be studied and mastered.

 Do not wait for someone else to take the lead.
 If those who care remain silent, power will be seized by the worst elements of society.
-Wealth and power attract sociopaths like manure draws flies.
-We must learn how to recognize these individuals and keep them away from positions of power and authority.

 Power is not possessed by those who command.
 It is conveyed by those who obey.